Updated: Jun 15

 The Basics Of Using Keywords For Lawyer SEO

 Keywords are going to be the search terms you want users to find you in.
-Some keywords are used more frequently than others, and that's why you have to pay attention to those.
+Some keywords are used more frequently than others, and that's why you have to pay attention to them.
 The keywords you choose to optimize for search engines will also be the ones you will compete in the rankings for.

 1. Choose Your Keywords

-The first and most important step to your Lawyer SEO strategy is to decide which keywords to use for your law firm's website.
+The first and most important step in your Lawyer SEO strategy is to decide which keywords to use for your law firm's website.
 Google Analytics is a fantastic tool that may quickly help you find and determine which keywords potential clients use to find you.